Tasker

 1. compact (default): concise answer without forced sections.

-2. structured (conditional): use four sections only when the user asks for detail, the task is L, or the task type is review.
+2. structured (conditional): use full sections when the user asks for detail, the task is L, or the task type is review.

 Output discipline (all modes):